ccollie/valkey-rfc/TimeSeries.md

 (with ValkeyTimeSeries loaded).
 The workload can be moved without any errors since we are API Compatible.

 Pros
-* This is the simplest option in terms of effort - assuming the user is fine with recreating time series objects and adding items on the Valkey server (with ValkeyTimeSeries).
+* This is the simplest option in terms of effort—assuming the user is fine with recreating time series objects and adding items on the Valkey server (with ValkeyTimeSeries).

 Cons